 Take your time there and enjoy the picturesque scene of the vast stretches of paddy fields.
 You will also see locals jogging along the field.
 Do not hesitate to greet them with a simple “Good morning!” or “Selamat Pagi” (if you prefer using the local Malay language).
 They are very likely to greet you back with a smile. 😀

 Editor’s Note: Planning a visit to Melaka too?
-Check out these 17 Things to do in Melaka!
+Check out this list of things to do in Melaka!